 Dan’s site features some amazing walleye, steelhead, and trout, and my personal experience with him was no less amazing.
-We caught our limit of walleyes and, more importantly, I caught two walleyes over 10 pounds, with the larger being 10.5 pounds (still my personal best) and the other being around 10 pounds.
+We caught our limit of walleyes and, more importantly, I caught two walleyes over 10 pounds, with the larger being 10.5 pounds (still my personal best) and the other being around 10 pounds, both easily eclipsing the New York trophy minimum of eight pounds.
 My mom added a trophy walleye of her own, a 9.1-pounder, her personal best.
 Dunkirk actually hosted a tournament that day and my 10.5 pounder would have been the biggest fish if we had entered.